 A champion in both title and spirit, Mr Wise Guy served as an example that we are not defined by the challenges in our lives but the way we adapt and overcome them.

-Mr Wise Guy is well known for his contributions to the Arabian Horse World.
+Mr Wise Guy was well known for his contributions to the Arabian Horse World.
 In a stellar fifteen year show career, he traveled throughout the United States and Canada, amassing an impressive show record including multiple World Championships, Reserve Championships, Regional Championships and the prestigious distinctions of Legion of Honor and Legion of Excellence for Karen Cuneo, and her daughter Kristen.

 He did all this despite the fact that he was severely injured in a training accident as a young horse that resulted in a broken jaw and paralysis in the lower quadrant of his face.
-Because of this, Mr Wise Guy's tongue frequently hangs out of his mouth like an eager puppy dog.
+Because of this, Mr Wise Guy's tongue frequently hung out of his mouth like an eager puppy dog.

 The emotional and physical trauma of his injury didn't stop Mr Wise Guy from trusting his humans and putting forth thrilling, exceptional performances in the show ring with both adults and children.